yysun/apprun-dev-server/README.md

 </html>
 ```

-If you are using a compiler TypeScript or Babel, run them in watch mode.
-Then, start the esm-server using npx.
+Turn on the compiler, TypeScript or Babel in watch mode.
+And then, start the esm-server using npx.

 ```
 npx esm-server